 3400 Civic Center Blvd. – Ground Floor

 phone: 215-662-5680 to book a DXA (numbers may change so ask for radiology to book your DXA.

 I requested a full colored copy of my reports BEFORE I left.
 However Penn’s portal is fabulous and reports can be downloaded.

 If you’d like to schedule a private session with me, kindly view those details HERE

-You’ll gain insights, get support as we craft a bone plan and food plan and your bone questions will be answered.
+You’ll gain insights, get support as we craft a bone plan, food plan and it's where your bone questions will be answered.

-The cost for my private one-hour session is $200 and is followed-up with a full set of recommendations for the “next steps” on your bone journey.
+The cost for my discovery one-hour session is $200 and is followed-up with a full set of recommendations for the “next steps” on your bone journey.

 Thank you for your time today.
 I hope my shared experience is helpful.